josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🛰️_white_men_being_white_men.md

 - idk man. wtf do you think they are anything but a white dude?

 in precisely which world does this entire drama not scream "white guy with racialised insecurities" to you 🤨

+---

+so you know.

+if this is who got ripa/ipa on me?

+you see why that might be ever so slightly concerning, if for no other reason than ive had months and months of personalised interference at this point, right?

+like i cant wait to see the aml invesitigation outputs, because yall had ultrasonics attached through my flooring.

+like that is a whole budget line all to itself bruv.

+so again.

+i know its not all israeli; this guy?

+not jewish. not israeli.

+i cant wait to hear how he sold it to anyone who did help or approve, as i am aware of an uncomfortable overlap.

+i can only help you if you are frank about his deception.

+it doesnt have to be to me.

+it could equally be to a regulator.

+for instance.

+dont think i dont know the way truth can be made to bend by...unfortunately the type pf people who know cursed shrek memes exist.